jonathan5665/Gfpog.Nga/README.md

 A Group Game Project

 Current Confirmed InformatioN:
-- It's A 2D Game
+- It's a 2D Game
 - It will be made in unity